2022 FIM Women's Motocross World Championship

 The 2022 FIM Women's Motocross World Championship is the 18th Women's Motocross World Championship season.
-Courtney Duncan is the defending champion, after taking her third title in 2021.
+Courtney Duncan is the defending champion, after taking her third title in 2021 and Kawasaki is the defending Manufacturing champion.

 2022 Calendar

 A 6-round calendar for the 2022 season was announced on 17 November 2021.

 Participants

+Points are awarded to finishers of the main races, in the following format: